jacoblaw23/31257-Information-System-s-Development-Metholodlogies-Project/Report.md

 ### Customer
 ![Empathy Map - Customer](/diagrams/empathy_maps/Customer.png)

+## Point of View (POV) Statements
+### Customer
+The customer needs to talk to the appropriate person over the phone to fulfil their needs  as their needs will be filled by a RM whose speciality department matches their needs.

+### Relationship Manager
+The relationship manager needs to receive calls from customers that match their specialities, because they will be able to help customers better as they are familiar with the specific area.
 # Design Approach
 Describe the AGILE approach (Scrum) used in this project and explain why it was chosen.
 Outline the Scrum activities used during this project.

 # Assumptions
 ## Current